alohe/launch/README.md

 # 🚀 Launch list

-A curated list of places to launch your products
+This list is a collection of websites, directories, communities, and platforms where you can submit your startup, product, or side project to get feedback, users, and customers.

 | Name                                                     | Website                                                                     | Category           | DA (Domain Authority) | Impact         |